vmware-archive/app-manage/puppet/pivotal-redis/README.md

 # License Information

-This module is licensed under the Apache 2.0 license
+This module is licensed under the Apache 2.0 license.
+Redis is license information is available [here](http://www.redis.io/topics/license)

 # Configuration Variables